 Matcha has been the it-beverage as of late, with cafes coming up with creative renditions of the drink.
-From the viral strawberry matcha to hojicha lattes, I’ve compiled a list of the best matcha cafes in Singapore so you don’t have to!
+From the viral strawberry matcha to hojicha lattes, we’ve ranked the 10 best matcha cafes in Singapore so you don’t have to!

 For the uninitiated, matcha is a type of Japanese green tea with an often savoury, slightly vegetal, umami flavour.
 Hojicha, on the other hand, is a roasted green tea that boasts nutty, smoky, and sometimes dark chocolate-like notes.